jocubeit/jocubeit/README.md

 I have past experience in many languages including .NET, Java, Ruby, Objective C, C++, Fortran to name a few and have a degree in Electronics Engineering.

-I'm currently interested in e-commerce, e-governance, open banking, decentralized finance and blockchain.
+I'm currently interested in platform development, e-commerce, e-governance, open banking, decentralized finance and blockchain, particularly in SaaS and PaaS deployments.

 I travel a lot with my family and work from home, wherever that is at the time.